4. Runtime SDK & Extensions

 Using the MoveIt Pro SDK to Start Objectivesβ

-First we need to add the MoveIt Pro SDK repository as a git submodule, then we will build our production image:
+First we need to add the MoveIt Pro SDK repository as a git submodule

 cd ~/moveit_pro/moveit_pro_example_ws/src/external_dependencies